 For some people, holding a stick of tobacco wrapped in paper seems attractive and fashionable.
 Teenagers may think it makes them look older or cooler.

 But many people find the sight of a smoker unattractive.
-Yellow fingernails, blackened fingers and a stained tongue are not a pretty sight.
+Yellow fingernails, blackened fingers and a stained tongue and teeth are not a pretty sight.

 Smoking also makes your complexion dull and prematurely ages your skin.
 So if you don't want to look old before your time, it's a good idea to quit.